If you’ve noticed your Maine Coon sleeping more often than normal, you might be wondering why does my Maine Coon sleep so much?

 If your cat is bored, it will likely sleep more.
 While this is not specifically a health concern, it definitely isn’t good for your cat to start sleeping more, simply due to boredom.

-Even though your cat is not an extremely active breed, you should still provide it with plenty of Maine Coon toys (these are my favourite cat toys).
+Even though your cat is not an extremely active breed, you should still provide it with plenty of Maine Coon toys (these are my favorite cat toys).

 Secondly, there are some health issues that could cause your Maine Coon to sleep more.
 If your Maine Coons has a major shift in his or her sleeping pattern rather suddenly, or you notice other concerning symptoms along with the sleeping, you should speak to your vet.